CountBricks Electric Shower Cost Installation Guide

 Cost-Saving Strategies

-• Place the shower on a wall adjacent to the consumer unit to shorten cable runs
+• Place the shower near the consumer unit.

 Conclusion